yoniLavi/-Structured-OpenAI/README.md

 ## Example

-In this example, we create a function to analyze any kind of sequence and predict some possible next values.
+In this example we create a function to analyze any kind of sequence and predict some possible next values.

 We then use pandas to apply the function to a column and output a new dataframe.